 Safe driving guidelines advise drivers to keep a safe distance between themselves and the car ahead.
 Drivers need enough time to react if that car makes a sudden turn or stop.
 It can be too difficult to estimate the recommended distances while driving and the exact distance would have to be adjusted for speed, so most experts recommend a “three-second rule.”

 Sometimes, it doesn’t matter how safely you drive.
 You could be driving the speed limit and obeying all traffic rules and someone else can crash into you.
 One good rule is to assume everyone else on the road is an idiot.”
 In nicer words, be prepared for unpredictable lane changes, sudden stops, unsignaled turns, swerving, tailgating, and every other bad driving behavior imaginable.
 Chances are you’ll eventually encounter someone like this — and it pays to be ready when you do.

 This tip is pretty simple to understand if we just put the proverbial shoe on the other foot.
 Remember that one time when that jerk came flying down the street out of nowhere, totally cut you off, and almost caused a huge accident?
 Don’t be that jerk.

 1. Keep Your Vehicle Safe

 Vehicle maintenance isn’t just an important way to extend your car’s life — it’s a major safety issue.
-Many maintenance issues are addressed by state mandated vehicle inspections.
-If your car is unsafe, the inspecting mechanic will let you know what you need to do to fix it.
+Many maintenance problems are addressed by state-mandated vehicle inspections.
+If your car is unsafe, then the inspecting mechanic will let you know what you need to do to fix it.
 However, there could be a year or more between inspections, so car owners need to be aware of any potential safety issues and get them repaired before they lead to an accident.